Rhode Island Corn Mazes

 Pick your own pumpkins from the patch and get lost in the eight acre corn maze.
 Tour the farm owned by Jane and Louis Escobar on a hayride as well.
 Enjoy Lou’s pumpkin patch and try the pumpkin pie.
 It is located at 255 Middle Road, Portsmouth RI 02871.
 This is 29 miles south of Providence.
 The corn maze opens in late August.
 Past maze themes included Portsmouth’s 375th (2013), Providence Bruins (2012), and Scarecrow (2011).

 It’s a haunted corn maze and hayride put on by Confreda that takes about an hour to complete between the two attractions.
-Open on Friday, Saturday and Sunday nights from Sept 19 to Oct 26th in 2014.
+Open on Friday, Saturday and Sunday nights.